AleGuarnieri/bank_user_behaviour/README.md

 Results were saved in these files:
 - random_forest_predictions.csv: it contains only 0 or 1 for each test record, in the same order of the test records
-- random_forest_predict_proba.csv: it contains test records and related predicted probability
+- random_forest_test_with_predict_proba.csv: it contains test records and related predicted probability

 ### Possible next steps